SatoriNetwork/Neuron/WireGuard.md

 ![alt text](<images/Screenshot 2024-09-16 162150.png>)

-9. Listen to Port:
+## 9. Listen to Port

-        nc -l -v -p 51820 # Use it in Machine A or Machine B to listen to the given port.
+        `nc -l -v -p 51820` # Use it in Machine A or Machine B to listen to the given port.

 Example:

 ![alt text](<images/Screenshot 2024-09-16 155930.png>)

-10. Send Message:
+## 10. Send Message

-        echo "Hello from Machine B" | nc 10.0.0.1 51820     # If MAchine A is listening, run it on Machine B
+        `echo "Hello from Machine B" | nc 10.0.0.1 51820`     # If MAchine A is listening, run it on Machine B

                                 or

-        echo "Hello from Machine A" | nc 10.0.0.2 51820     # If MAchine B is listening, run it on MAchine A
+        `echo "Hello from Machine A" | nc 10.0.0.2 51820`     # If MAchine B is listening, run it on MAchine A

 Example: